~Tips for handling shy or fearful dogs: the short version!~

 Rewards can be: Access to desired things like other dogs or a run in the yard.
 An increase in space / decrease in social pressure.
 Toys.
 Smells.
 (It's not just food!)
 Indirect access is a big thing with primitive dogs...all good things come through ME.
 Teaching the dog to work through you to get the things he wants, is the best kind of reward!

 Once the dog learns that he can "remote-control" you, make you predictable, and affect his environment in that way, it's really a lightbulb moment for him.
 Fear often stems from a lack of control, because control is what a fearful dog uses to make up for his current lack of ability to cope.
 Making good choices that earn him what he wants, gives him that control.
 And, if more space is what he wants, be sure to use that as a reward sometimes, as well!
+You can approach him partway, then reward him by retreating first if he holds his ground.
+You can toss treats AWAY from you so that this treat game is a double reward - both a tasty treat, and a release of spatial pressure!
 (It's worth noting here that low-level e-collar stimulation is also "pressure and release", and gives the dog another means to control his environment.
 Best to save this for the professionals, though, if you are not well versed in the e-collar.)

 Structure is MORE important for shy dogs, not less important (nor harmful).
 Strong leadership and consistent enforcement of the rules make them feel more secure.
 They feed off your confidence and strength.
 A weak leader, or absence of leadership, gives them nothing to put weight on.